|AB Discovery is pleased to publish Ben Ingram from the UK, in his first book – Fear and Joy: A life in and out of nappies.

 This 60,000 word, illustrated book is the story of one UK boy growing up in the 70s and 80s as a late bedwetter whose attraction to nappies has remained to him up until this day.

-Click above for a free 4500 word sample of this wonderful book.
+Click above for a free 25 page sample of this wonderful book.

 An illustration from the book.